Dunaújváros: Dunapentele

 Today, Dunaújváros is home to many new infrastructures (Pentele Bridge, direct M6-M8 highway link between Budapest and Dunaújváros), the new South Korean Hankook factory, Europe's biggest tire factory of Hankook, and Hamburger Hungaria, one of the largest containerboard manufacturers in Europe.
 This and other projects make Dunaújváros a new Hungarian boomtown.

-Thanks to its formal political and economic importance, the communist urban design, the socialist realist architecture, and its unique atmosphere the town is the considerable memento of communism.
-Many of the half-century-old buildings have received the protection of historic monuments, and the town is the focus of growing touristic interest.
+Due to its formal political and economic significance, along with the communist urban design and socialist realist architecture, the town is considered a memento of communism.
+Many of the half-century old buildings have received the protection of historic monuments, and the town is the focus of growing tourism interest.

 Demographics

 In 2001 Dunaújváros had 55,309 residents (92.5% Hungarian, 0.6% Romani, 0.6% German, 6.3% other).
 Religions: 38.9% Roman Catholic, 8.3% Calvinist, 2% Lutheran, 37.8% Atheist, 0.2% other, 12.8% no answer.

 Politics

 The current mayor of Dunaújváros is Tamás Pintér (Jobbik).

 The local Municipal Assembly, elected at the 2019 local government elections, is made up of 15 members (1 Mayor, 10 Individual constituencies MEPs, and 4 Compensation List MEPs) divided into political parties and alliances: